 3. Properly Train Your Employees

-So, holding a training session for your workers is essential when it comes to minimizing the chances of a malware attack.
-In general, you should educate them on:
+Thus, arranging a training session for your staff is crucial for reducing the likelihood of a malware attack.
+You should generally instruct them on:

 - Proper password creation and storage.